google-research/nisaba/README.md

 1. Locally, make sure you are in some sort of a virtual environment (`venv`, `virtualenv`, `conda`, etc).

-2. Clone the repository (please note, this example does not clone the fork of the main repository, but a forked repo can be used as well) and install the Python prerequisite packages listed in [requirements.txt](requirements.txt):
+2. Clone the repository (please note, this example does not clone the fork of the main repository, but a forked repo can be used as well):

     ```shell
     git clone https://github.com/google-research/nisaba.git
     cd nisaba
-    pip3 install --upgrade pip
-    pip3 install -r requirements.txt
     ```

 3. Build all the targets using Bazel (this example uses optimized mode):